 The Assumptions defined in the Security Target and some aspects of Threats and organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance:
+The topics that are of relevance can be found in the Security Target [6], chapter 4.2.